 Transfers to third countries

 If we process data in a third country (i.e. outside the European Union (EU), the European Economic Area (EEA) or the Swiss Confederation) or if this is done in the context of the use of third party services or disclosure or transfer of data to other persons or companies, this only occurs if it is done to fulfill our (pre)contractual obligations, on the basis of your consent, a legal obligation or on the basis of our legitimate interests.
 Subject to express consent or contractually required transfer, we process or allow the data to be processed only in third countries with a recognized level of data protection, which includes US processors certified under the “Privacy Shield” or on the basis of special guarantees, such as contractual obligations under so-called standard protection clauses of the EU Commission, the existence of certifications or binding internal data protection regulations (Art.
-44 to 49 DSGVO, Information page of the EU Commission).
+44 to 49 DSGVO, EU-Kommission Information Page).

 Rights of data of the applicable persons